nenoNaninu/TypedSignalR.Client/README.md

 ```

 ## Client code format
-It is easier to handle if you write the client code in the following format.
+It is easier to handle if we write the client code in the following format.

 ```cs
 class Client : IReceiver, IHubConnectionObserver, IDisposable